 About this course

 This fully-sponsored cadet training programme leads to an FdEng Marine Electrical and Electronic Engineering, as well as the award of a UK Maritime and Coastguard Agency (MCA) Certificate of Competency (STCW A-III/6 OOW) and a GMDSS radio maintenance certificate and an electronic navigation equipment maintenance (ENEM) certificate.
-The course also provides you with a direct pathway to BEng (Hons) Marine Engineering and Management.

 Marine electro-technical officers take particular responsibility for the maintenance of on board control engineering and electronic systems, including propulsion control, radio communications and electronic navigation aids.
 During your training at Warsash, you'll be taught the necessary academic underpinning knowledge, as well as gaining practical training, providing you with the confidence and know-how to maintain a wide range of electrical and electronic equipment to maximise the operational safety and efficiency of the vessel.